-Amazon Sellers: Inventory Tips & Tactics for 2021 Success
+Amazon Sellers: Inventory Tips & Tactics For 2024 Success

 At first, Amazon tried to increase storage fees.
 Adding long-term storage fees dramatically increased the storage cost for merchandise aged over six months.

-However, even with those changes, Amazon couldn’t curve the overcrowding and demand on their FBA warehouses.
+However, even with those changes, Amazon couldn’t curve the overcrowding and demand in its FBA warehouses.

-As a result, they started to introduce storage limits in 2019.
-From Amazon’s perspective, they want to ensure that customers have favorable shopping experiences and quickly get the products they want.
+From Amazon’s perspective, it wants to ensure customers have favorable shopping experiences and quickly get the products they want.

-This means making sure that the products that are most likely to sell are available.
+This means ensuring that the products most likely to sell are available.

 Amazon looks at how you have managed inventory in the past and whether customers are purchasing your products to determine how much space is allocated to you.

-The better Amazon feels you are doing at managing your space at Amazon’s FBA warehouses, the more storage space you will be allowed.
+The better Amazon feels you are at managing your space at Amazon’s FBA warehouses, the more storage space you will be allowed.

-What if My IPI is Below the Current Threshold?
+What If My IPI Is Below The Current Threshold?

 If your IPI is currently below the threshold or within 50 points of the lowest threshold, these are the actions we recommend.

-However, here’s the direct link to the policy so you can find the current threshold as Amazon has the ability to change this any time.
-You can find the current required IPI in Seller Support under the heading FBA Inventory Storage Limits (login required)
+However, here’s the direct link to the policy so you can find the current threshold, as Amazon can change this at any time.
+You can find the current required IPI in Seller Support under the heading FBA Inventory Storage Limits (login required).

 You can review your current IPI score in Seller Central by going to Inventory, Inventory Planning, and then clicking on your IPI score.

-Even with the aggressive tactics, it can take 2-8 weeks to make significant progress in changing the Inventory Performance Index.
+Even with aggressive tactics, changing the IPI significantly can take 2 to 12 weeks.

-The closer the cut-off date and the more you need to raise your IPI, the more aggressive you need to be in the following tactics to obtain the inventory space required for your peak season.

-Recommended Actions to Improve Inventory Performance Index (IPI)
+Recommended Actions To Improve Inventory Performance Index (IPI)

 Excess Inventory – Dump Slow Moving Items

-Excess inventory is generally one of the top two reasons your Inventory Performance Index score could be low since it is the most heavily weighted metric.
+Excess inventory is generally one of the top two reasons your IPI score could be low, since it is the most heavily weighted metric.

-The first step to addressing Excess Inventory is to pull back inventory that you don’t expect to sell.
-Focus on SKUs (Stock Keeping Units) that have gone out of fashion or merchandise experiencing a significant demand drop like seasonal products.
+The first step to addressing excess inventory is to pull back inventory you don’t expect to sell.

+Focus on stock-keeping units (SKUs) that have gone out of fashion or merchandise experiencing a significant demand drop, like seasonal products.

 If you don’t expect it to sell within three months, you should pull back the inventory to sell on a different channel by creating a removal order.

+You can also start to use the Multi-Channel Fulfillment (MCF) to fulfill your website orders from your Amazon stock.

-Sometimes it makes more sense to discount and/or advertise products to help them sell through faster to remove them from your inventory rather than call back inventory from Amazon.
+Sometimes, it makes more sense to discount and/or advertise products to help them sell faster to remove them from your inventory rather than call back inventory from Amazon.

-Sometimes optimizing a listing that is not moving can also help increase the sell-through rate.
+Optimizing a listing that is not moving can also help increase the sell-through rate.

-A quick note on having Amazon destroy products — sometimes they will liquidate that product instead of destroying it.
+A quick note on having Amazon destroy products – sometimes, the company will liquidate that product instead of destroying it.

-If inventory control is an essential factor for your brand, we will recommend pulling back the inventory even though it costs more.
+If inventory control is an essential factor for your brand, we recommend pulling back the inventory even though it costs more.

-While Amazon is great at logistics and moving items through their process, they’re not great at returning items to sellers.
-Many times, items will arrive damaged or mixed SKUs in multiple boxes, so that can clog up receiving departments.
+While Amazon is great at logistics and moving items through its process, it isn’t great at returning items to sellers.

+Often, items arrive damaged or mixed SKUs in multiple boxes, clogging up receiving departments.

-If possible, we want to make sure that we’re proactively taking action to avoid having to pull back inventory and risk inventory being damaged or being unavailable to be sold for a long time.
+If possible, we want to ensure that we’re proactively taking action to avoid pulling back inventory and risk inventory being damaged or unavailable to be sold for a long time.

-Sell Through Rate – Send Fast Moving Items
+Sell-Through Rate – Send Fast-Moving Items

 Amazon looks at this to identify whether the items you’re selling are things customers want to purchase.

 The way that we improve the sell-through rate is to send in small shipments of items that will sell out very quickly.

-If you’re currently using LTL or FTL, we recommend that you move to small parcel shipments during this process so that you can send more and frequent shipments without going out of stock for long periods.
+If you’re currently using LTL or FTL, we recommend that you move to small parcel shipments during this process so that you can send more frequent shipments without going out of stock for long periods.

-As you’re restocking items, we want to prioritize those items that will move quickly, sending small quantities of items that will sell out as soon as they arrive or shortly after they arrive.
+As you’re restocking items, you want to prioritize those that will move quickly, sending small quantities of items that will sell out as soon as they arrive or shortly after.

-This allows your overall sell-through rate to increase dramatically and make a more significant impact on your overall IPI.
+This allows your overall sell-through rate to increase dramatically and significantly impact your overall IPI.

-If you don’t currently have any fast-moving items that you can send into Amazon, consider listing products outside of your regular product mix.
-Consider purchasing items via wholesale that will move quickly enough to increase your overall Sell Through Rate.

 It is vital that no matter how fast you think a product will move through, as you send these products in, you’re testing small batches to make sure that things will sell at the pace you anticipate.